Contents

 You can also invest in physically backed tokens and scan-to-own technology that binds real-world items to NFTs.
 Developing an NFT sports marketplace lets users trade virtual autographs, player cards, and other digital collectibles.
 Allowing users to trade fractional NFTs (divided assets) will also create trading opportunities in your marketplace.

-Decide on a Revenue Model
+Decide on a revenue model

 Creator royalties provide recurring income for artists on your platform.
 But this aspect also requires balance — higher royalties increase trading fees, which can deter users from your marketplace.
-The same report shows how Goblintown outpaces other projects due to low royalty fees.
+The same report shows how Goblintown outpaces other NFT projects due to low royalty fees.

-Front-End and MVP Development
+Front-end and MVP development

 Decide on your marketplace’s key features, user interface elements, and functionality.
 Now, you should translate your concepts into a user-friendly platform.
 Remember that your design should be responsive and adaptable to different devices and screen sizes.